lyndon025/playtested/src/content/article/2023-05-27-a-light-rts-game-w-physics-based-combat--first-impressions---extremely-realistic-siege-wa.md

 ---
-title: "A light RTS game w/ physics-based combat | First Impressions - Extremely Realistic Siege Warfare Sim"
+author: lyndonguitar
+category: Review
-description: "With its physics-based combat, humorous tone, and challenging scenarios, Extremely Realistic Siege Warfare Simulator offers a combination of strategy, puzzle solving, and sandbox entertainment.
+description: With its physics-based combat, humorous tone, and challenging scenarios, Extremely Realistic Siege Warfare Simulator offers a combination of strategy, puzzle solving, and sandbox entertainment.
 Prepare to build your army, construct siege equipment, and lead epic battles in this medieval world of strategic conquest.
-Originally a PC game (which is still in Early Access on Steam), I was able to play the Android demo version of Extremely Realistic Siege Warfare Simulator, which is coming soon."
+Originally a PC game (which is still in Early Access on Steam), I was able to play the Android demo version of Extremely Realistic Siege Warfare Simulator, which is coming soon.
+featured: false
 pubDate: 2023-05-27
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "extremely-realistic-siege-warfare-simulator"]
+tags:
-featured: false
+- taptap
+- extremely-realistic-siege-warfare-simulator
-thumb: ""
+thumb: ''
+title: A light RTS game w/ physics-based combat | First Impressions - Extremely Realistic Siege Warfare Sim
 ---

 With its physics-based combat, humorous tone, and challenging scenarios, Extremely Realistic Siege Warfare Simulator offers a combination of strategy, puzzle solving, and sandbox entertainment.
 Prepare to build your army, construct siege equipment, and lead epic battles in this medieval world of strategic conquest.
 Originally a PC game (which is still in Early Access on Steam), I was able to play the Android demo version of Extremely Realistic Siege Warfare Simulator, which is coming soon.